Native Wildflower Garden behind Ostermeier House

 Native prairie wildflowers offer a practical solution to diminishing environmental resources.
 They love heat.
 They grow in poor soil.
 They don’t need fertilizers; and, after the first year, they need little water.

 Many of these plants host a variety of bees and butterflies, including the monarch butterfly, the state’s official insect.
 Among the other beneficial insects they attract are lady bugs, which feed on pests, such as aphids.
 Several species of birds feast on the wildflower seeds, including the goldfinch, which feeds coneflower thistle to nestlings in late summer.

 A brief description of each of the plants featured in this garden can be found here (pdf link).
 For more comprehensive descriptions, including photos of seedlings and flowerheads, visit the LMG Nature Center and ask to see the notebook compiled by University of Illinois Master Naturalists giving extensive information on each plant.

-In addition, this garden does not include any of the hundreds of shade-loving wildflowers (e.g. bluebells, jack-in-the-pulpit, etc.) thriving along the paths of Lincoln Memorial Garden and across our state.
+This garden does not include any of the hundreds of shade-loving wildflowers (e.g. bluebells, jack-in-the-pulpit, etc.) thriving along the paths of Lincoln Memorial Garden and across our state.

 For further information on wildflower gardening, contact: